linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Equity Models and Valuation/Quantitative Equity Portfolio Management.md

 Abstract: Equity portfolio management has evolved considerably since the 1950s.
 Portfolio theories and asset pricing models, in conjunction with new data sources and powerful computers, have revolutionized the way investors select stocks and create portfolios.
 Consequently, what was once mostly an art is increasingly becoming a science: Loose rules of thumb are being replaced by rigorous research and complex implementation.
 While greatly expanding the frontiers of finance, these advances have not necessarily made it any easier for portfolio managers to outperform the market.
 The two approaches to equity portfolio management are the traditional approach and the quantitative approach.
 Despite the contrasting of these two approaches by their advocates, they actually share many traits such as applying economic reasoning to identify a small set of key drivers of equity values, using observable data to quantify these key drivers, using expert judgment to develop ways to map these key drivers into the final stock-selection decision, and evaluating their performance over time.
 The difference in the two approaches is how they perform these tasks.

 Equity portfolio management has evolved considerably since Benjamin Graham and David Dodd published their classic text on security analysis in 1934 (Graham and Dodd, 1934).
-For one, the types of stocks available for investment have shifted dramatically, from companies with mostly physical assets (such as railroads and utilities) to companies with mostly intangible assets (such as technology stocks and pharma ceuticals).
+For one, the types of stocks available for investment have shifted dramatically, from companies with mostly physical assets (such as railroads and utilities) to companies with mostly intangible assets (such as technology stocks and pharmaceuticals).
 Moreover, theories such as the modern portfolio theory and the capital asset pricing model, in conjunction with new data sources and powerful computers, have revolutionized the way investors select stocks and create portfolios.
 Consequently, what was once mostly an art is increasingly becoming a science: Loose rules of thumb are being replaced by rigorous research and complex implementation.

 Of course, these new advances, while greatly expanding the frontiers of finance, have not necessarily made it any easier for portfolio managers to beat the market.
 In fact, the increasing sophistication of the average investor has probably made it more difficult to find—and exploit—pricing errors.
 Several studies show that a majority of professional money managers have been unable to beat the market (see, for example, Malkiel, 1995).
 There are no sure bets, and mispricings, when they occur, are rarely both large and long lasting.
 Successful managers must therefore constantly work to improve their existing strategies and to develop new ones.
 Understanding fully the equity management process is essential to accomplishing this challenging task.